 I read recently that my denomination, the Southern Baptist Convention, has a total of 16 million members, but on a typical Sunday, only 6 million of those members attend their local church’s corporate worship gathering.
 Considering the importance and necessity of corporate worship for the Christian, this is a very discouraging statistic.
-Not only is it disheartening, but it is also spiritually dangerous for those who profess Christ, but regularly ends up skipping church.
+Not only is it disheartening, but it is also spiritually dangerous for those who profess Christ, but regularly end up missing church.

-Dangers of Regularly Skipping Church
+Dangers of Regularly Missing Church

 1. You will miss out on God’s primary design for your spiritual growth and well-being.